-By a 2-category \mathcal{C} , we mean a category enriched over the cartesian monoidal category Cat, where Cat is the category with small categories as objects and with functors as morphisms.
-Thus, \mathcal{C} has a collection of objects, and for each pair of objects A, B, the mapping space Hom(A, B) has the structure of a category, rather than a set!
-In that case, we call the objects of Hom(A, B) 1-morphisms of \mathcal{C} , and call the morphisms of Hom(A, B) 2-morphisms of \mathcal{C} ; and all relations are up to 2-isomorphisms.
-Then we have:
+By a 2-category C, we mean a category enriched over the cartesian monoidal category Cat, where Cat is the category with small categories as objects and with functors as morphisms.
+Thus, C has a collection of objects, and for each pair of objects A, B, the mapping space Hom(A, B) has the structure of a category, rather than a set.
+In that case, we call the objects of Hom(A, B) 1-morphisms of C, and call the morphisms of Hom(A, B) 2-morphisms of C; and all relations are up to 2-isomorphisms^{}.
+Then we have the following example.

-Example 2.1 (2-category of groupoids Grpds) Objects of Grpds are just groupoids; 1-morphisms in Grpds are functors $\mathcal{F}: G \to H$ between two groupoids; and 2-morphisms are natural transformations $\eta: \mathcal{F} \Rightarrow \mathcal{G}$ of functors, where $\mathcal{F}, \mathcal{G} \in Fun(G, H)$.
-In this example, there are no non-trivial higher n-morphisms for n > 2.
+Example 2.1 (2-category of groupoids Grpds) Objects of Grpds are just groupoids; 1-morphisms in Grpds are functors $\mathcal{F} : G \to H$ between two groupoids; and 2-morphisms are natural transformations $\eta : \mathcal{F} \Rightarrow \mathcal{G}$ of functors, where $\mathcal{F}, \mathcal{G} \in Fun(G, H)$.
+In this example, there are no nontrivial higher n-morphisms for n > 2.
 Once we allow such types of morphisms, we land in the territory of higher categories.